LeadDyno/leaddyno-docs-site/cratejoy-integration-guide.md

 ### Conclusion

-The CrateJoy integration is now connected, and as new CrateJoy orders are received, they will appear instantly within LeadDyno!
+The Cratejoy integration is now connected, and as new Cratejoy orders are received, they will appear instantly within LeadDyno!

-If you have any problems creating the CrateJoy integration, we can help!
+If you have any problems creating the Cratejoy integration, we can help!
 Contact <a href="mailto:support@leaddyno.com">support@leaddyno.com</a>
 or use our in-app Live Chat to connect with a support representative.